PrincetonUniversity/SCAF/README.md

 ## SCAF: A Speculation-Aware Collaborative Dependence Analysis Framework

+SCAF is an innovative dependence analysis framework that combines in a modular fashion memory analyses and (optionally) speculative assertions.

+### Notice
-Note that the full implementation of SCAF is not yet integrated in this repository.
+The full implementation of SCAF is not yet integrated in this repository.
 The speculation modules along with a few other components are missing.
-The memory analysis modules are included though.
+All the currectly available memory analysis modules are included though.

+### Users
+If you have any trouble using this framework feel free to reach out to us for help (contact sapostolakis@princeton.edu).

-### Disclaimer
+### Contributions
-This repository is part of a research project and it lacks industrial-level robustness in implementation (i.e., there will be bugs).
+We welcome contributions from the community to improve this research-grade framework and evolve it to cater for more users.

 ### Publications
 The novelty, design, implementation, and evaluation of this work is described in the PLDI '20 paper by Apostolakis et al. titled "SCAF: A Speculation-Aware Dependence Analysis Framework" (https://dl.acm.org/doi/10.1145/3385412.3386028).